Crvenka

 Crvenka (Црвенка) is a small town located in the municipality of Kula in the West Bačka District, Autonomous Province of Vojvodina, Serbia.
 The town has a Serbian ethnic majority, and it had a population of 9,001 in 2011.

 Name

 In Serbian, the town is known as Crvenka (Црвенка), in Hungarian as Cservenka, and in German as Tscherwenka or Rotweil.
-The name of the town is derived from the Serbian word crveno 'red'.
+The name of the town is derived from the Serbian word crveno, meaning 'red', however local historians can't agree on the definitive origin of the name.
+Some mention that the name originates from the fact that the locals were predominantly engaged in viticulture and wine distribution, while others believe that it got its name because of bulkas (red poppy flower) that are massively populated in the surroundings of the town.